 Thai Massage is often practiced in a rather mechanical, routine way.
 It also has a reputation that it can be quite painful.

 Standard sessions versus specialized Thai Massage therapy

 Thai Massage is mostly done as a general whole-body massage.
 If clients have specific problems with their back, or their knees, or their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.

 The way to success in Thai Massage is to specialize, to become known as the person who can effectively work on specific problems.

 You won’t become very successful as a generalist.
 You need very specific knowledge, otherwise you will be just one of many therapists who have added a little Thai Massage to their repertoire.

 Thai Healing Massage Academy’s courses are designed to take you from a Thai Massage generalist to a highly educated and effective specialist.

 Here is how you can use our courses:

 - Develop a successful Thai Massage practice

-- Some courses can also be used as a stand-alone modality (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)
+- Some of our courses can be used as a stand-alone modality (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)

 - Many techniques in our courses can also be used in other non-Thai massage systems